Divergent growth between two contexts

 Disadvantages =

-1. Rising unemployment, therefore lower purchasing power and decreasing sales.
+1. Rising unemployment, therefore lower purchasing power

-2- Sophisticated machines that fail and require constant maintenance
+2- Sophisticated machines that fail and require

 3- When unexpected things happen humans adapt themselves better